 Houston: The Economy at a Glance is a free monthly publication, which offers the latest data along with expert commentary on the Houston region’s economy.

 To subscribe to Glance, please click here.

-Continue reading this month's Economy at a Glance for more in-depth analysis of the nation's 20 most populous metro areas, an employment update and more details regarding the Houston Region Economic Outlook event in December.
+Continue reading this month's Economy at a Glance for more in-depth analysis of the state and region's GDP and energy's contribution.